Tobacco use behaviors and secondhand smoke exposure

-Explore data related to tobacco use trends over time after statewide menthol and flavored tobacco restrictions in Massachusetts.
+Explore data related to tobacco use trends over in Massachusetts.

 Studies have shown that reducing the availability of tobacco products and point-of-sale marketing can reduce returning to tobacco use after quitting and spontaneous purchases, lending support to the eventual reduction of tobacco use as a long-term outcome of this law [1,2]

-Select age (middle or high school), and use (current or ever) to see tobacco use trends among youth over time.
-You may stratify by grade or race for current users in high school.
+Select use type (current- use in the past 30 days-or ever) and age (middle or high school) to see tobacco/nicotine use trends among youth over time.
+Grade or race stratifications available for current users in high school.
 Youth data from YHS.

-Select a demographic filter to examine tobacco use trends over time for adults.
+Select a product to examine tobacco/nicotine use rates in adults.
 Use demographic filters to see use among specific populations.
+Select a year or years to see trends over time.
 Only one demographic filter may be selected at a time.
 Data from BRFSS.

 1. Carter OB, Phan T, Mills BW.
 Impact of a point-of-sale tobacco display ban on smokers’ spontaneous purchases: Comparisons from postpurchase interviews before and after the ban in Western Australia.
 Tob Control.
 2015;24(e1):e81-e86. doi:10.
 1136/tobaccocontrol-2013-050991